riandy-dimas/gitlab-deployment-info/README.md

 ## 🚀 Usage

-1. Open any GitLab repository page
+1. Open any GitLab repository page / Gitlab New Release page
 2. Click the extension icon
 3. (Optional) Pin it to your toolbar for quick access
 4. Fill in the required details (tags, pipeline, date)